tekknolagi/isdt/assignments/01-cli-investigative.md

 There was a murder last night at your old university colleague David's dinner party!
 A guest found a body in the living room, and nobody knows who did it.
-You, the premiere private investigator in Medford, MA, have been called in to help.
+You, the premiere private investigator in Boston, MA, have been called in to help.
 Explore David's magnificent mansion (represented conveniently by a directory tree in `/comp/50ISDT/mystery/`) to see what you can find!
 Start your journey in the *entryway*.